amaumba1/Calculator/README.md

-# Calculator Project with only React and Hooks
+# Calculator Project with only React and Hooks git

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).